Skip to content

 Brand Consistency Across Channels

 Your brand should feel the same on Instagram, in your shop, on your website, and in an email.
-We cover how to create simple brand guidelines, train staff on brand voice, and maintain consistency as you grow from solo maker to multi-channel business.
+Simple brand guidelines, staff training on brand voice, and maintaining consistency as you grow from solo maker to multi-channel business.
 Includes a lightweight brand audit checklist.